Greenfield, Massachusetts: Rail

 Engine and single-car train for the New Haven–Springfield Shuttle.
 Expanded train service connecting Greenfield to points south to New Haven began in summer 2019, and has been named the Valley Flyer.

-Greenfield lies at the junction of two rail lines, an east–west line heading from the northern points of Worcester County towards the Hoosac Tunnel and Albany, New York, and the north–south line heading from Springfield in the south towards Vermont in the north.
-Freight service on both lines is operated by Pan Am Railways.
+Greenfield lies at the junction of two rail lines, an east–west line heading from the northern points of Worcester County towards the Hoosac Tunnel and Mechanicville, New York, and the north–south line heading from Springfield in the south towards Vermont in the north.
+Freight service on those lines is operated by the Berkshire and Eastern Railroad, a subsidiary of Genesee & Wyoming operating on behalf of Pan Am Southern, which is a jointly owned venture between CSX and Norfolk Southern.

 Passenger rail service resumed in Greenfield on December 29, 2014, with the rerouting of Amtrak's Vermonter, with all trains serving the Olver Transit Center.
-The former Greenfield train station (torn down in 1966) was located across the tracks from the current train platform, in the present-day Energy Park.
-In June 2018, it was announced that Greenfield would become the terminus for an extension of the New Haven–Springfield Shuttle, in a pilot program being launched by CT Rail and the MassDOT.
-The new commuter rail service, now dubbed the Valley Flyer, made its first run August 30, 2019.
+The former Greenfield train station (torn down in 1966) was located in what is now the Greenfield Energy Park.

+In June 2018, it was announced that Greenfield would become the terminus for an extension of the Amtrak-operated Hartford Line service, in a pilot program that was launched by MassDOT.
+The new service, now dubbed the Valley Flyer, made its first run August 30, 2019.
 It runs twice in each direction on weekdays and once on weekends, to and from New Haven, Connecticut, with connections to New York City.
-There is a proposal known as "Northern Tier Passenger Rail" in the early stages of planning, which would extend MBTA's Fitchburg Line westward through Greenfield and terminate at North Adams.
+There is a proposal known as Northern Tier Passenger Rail in the early stages of planning, which would extend Amtrak service from Boston North Station through Greenfield and terminate at North Adams.